 Bringing together data on important habitats for the first time to create a comprehensive digital mapping database that builds a picture of their extent, condition and current management.

-Nationally, through Biodiversity 2020: A strategy for England’s wildlife and ecosystem services, there is an emphasis on improving the quality and extent of priority habitats and building resilient ecological networks at a landscape scale.
-Mapping Wild Rusland is a pilot that we will use to develop an approach suitable for roll out across the National Park and Cumbria.
+Nationally, through 'Biodiversity 2020: A strategy for England’s wildlife and ecosystem services', there was an emphasis on improving the quality and extent of priority habitats and building resilient ecological networks at a landscape scale.
+Mapping Wild Rusland was a pilot that could be used to develop an approach suitable for roll out across the National Park and Cumbria.

 The project brought together habitat data for the first time to create a digital mapping (GIS) database that built a comprehensive picture of the extent, condition and current management of priority habitats in the Rusland Horizons scheme area.